-- 4.13 Robust assurance and governance of the business plan submission is vital if stakeholders, including Ofgem, are to have confidence in the information presented in them.
-The submission can only be complete and of high quality where there are assurance checks on the systems and processes for developing and producing the business plan, and when stakeholders have confidence that the Licensee's Board has been integral to the governance surrounding the submission. - 4.14 All assurance processes undertaken by DCC should be clearly set out in the DCC's Assurance Statement.
-The Assurance Statement should include a statement from DCC's Board that they are satisfied that the business plan and the associated proposed costs and financial package have been appropriately challenged for accuracy, ambition, efficiency and customer interest.
+4.13 Robust assurance and governance of the business plan submission is vital if stakeholders, including Ofgem, are to have confidence in the information presented in them.
+The submission can only be complete and of high quality where there are assurance checks on the systems and processes for developing and producing the business plan, and when stakeholders have confidence that the Licensee's Board has been integral to the governance surrounding the submission.

+4.14 All assurance processes undertaken by the Licensee should be clearly set out in the Licensee's Assurance Statement.
+The Assurance Statement should be submitted to Ofgem alongside the Business Plan submission and should include a statement from the Licensee's Board that they are satisfied that the Business Plan and the associated proposed costs and financial package have been appropriately challenged for accuracy, ambition, efficiency and customer interest.